 By ticking yes, you confirm that full consideration of the items described in this section will be addressed as applicable.

-Dr Mark McLeister,1 December 2022; updated September 2023
+Dr Mark McLeister, December 2022

-1 I would like to acknowledge feedback on draft versions of this Rough Guide from the CAHSS Research Governance Team, LLC Research Ethics Committee, and Dr Lucy Steeds.
+&lt;sup>1 I would like to acknowledge feedback on draft versions of this Rough Guide from the CAHSS Research Governance Team, LLC Research Ethics Committee, and Dr Lucy Steeds.